Ever wondered why your Credit Card limit is lower than your friend’s? Here are four factors banks consider to determine it.

 The credit limit extended to an applicant also depends upon the issuer’s policy towards risk management.
 Some banks have a low forbearance towards risk and refrain from giving high credit to people with a bad credit record.
 On the other hand, some banks can be generous enough but may charge a high annual fee.

 The economic situation of a country also determines the credit limit extended to people.
-If there is a slump, then be ready for banks to lower the credit limit on your Credit Card.
+If there is a slump, then prepare for banks to lower the credit limit on your Credit Card.
 Likewise, a booming economy can work favourably for those looking to raise their credit limit.

 Initially, Credit Cards were a luxury.
 Only a few could get them.
 Thanks to favourable policies and the government’s cashless economy dream, getting a Credit Card is no big deal today.
 Banks are ready to extend a Credit Card even to those with low salaries or Credit Scores.
 But you could be paying the price in the form of high-interest rates and other charges.